Why should I calibrate the instrument?

 What does it mean to calibrate an instrument?

-The calibration is to identify metrological characteristics of a measuring instrument.
-That is the "photograph" of the instrument in its current state.
-Consequently, the calibration is simply a comparison with a reference sample and it does not contemplate the adjustment of the instrument.
+The calibration is to identify metrological characteristics of a measuring instrument and it may be defined as a "photograph" of the instrument in its current state.
+It is the result of a comparison with a reference sample and it does not contemplate the adjustment of the instrument.

-The aim of calibration is to verify accuracy (error), that is the difference between the value detected by the instrument and the known value of reference sample, hence the term “with reference to acknowledged samples”.
-We must not confuse calibration with adjustment: while calibration isan operation that allows you to define the metrological characteristics of an instrument, the adjustment aims to make the device more accurate, so it is about the relationship entry/exit of the instrument in order to improve its performance and to make it suitable to its usage.
+The aim of calibration is to verify accuracy, that is the difference between the value detected by the instrument and the known value of reference sample, hence the term “with reference to acknowledged samples”.
+We must not confuse calibration with adjustment: while calibration is an operation that allows you to define the metrological characteristics of an instrument, the adjustment aims to make the device more accurate, so it is about the relationship entry/exit of the instrument in order to improve its performance and to make it suitable to its usage.

-Where it is necessary and where possible to make adjustment, the sequence of steps shall be as follows: initial calibration ---> adjustment ---> final calibration.
-The adjustment service, where possible, is excluded from the instrument calibration service and must be expressly requested by the customer and quoted separately.
+In the event that an adjustment is required, where possible, the sequence of steps shall be as follows: initial calibration ---> adjustment ---> final calibration.
+The adjustment service is excluded from the instrument calibration service and must be expressly requested by the customer and quoted separately.